 This factsheet is about complaints relating to personnel and employment problems.
-It should be read together with the general information available here.
+It should be read together with our ‘How to Complain‘ webpage, available on the ‘Making A Complaint’ tab.

-The factsheet is mainly for employees of public bodies in Wales (for example the Welsh Government, Local Authorities – including Town and Community Councils – and the NHS), who may have an employment-related problem and who are considering making a complaint to the Ombudsman.
+The factsheet is mainly for employees of public bodies in Wales, who may have an employment-related problem and who are considering making a complaint to us.

 • recruitment procedures; and,